 4. Predicts Future Resource Availability

-Resource management software improves your resource allocation and planning by helping you determine whether your available resources match your anticipated demand for the future.
+Resource management software improves your resource allocation and resource planning by helping you determine whether your available resources match your anticipated demand for the future.

-If you notice that you're going to have plenty of free resources three months from now, you can begin planning future projects so employees are not without work to do when they complete their current projects.
+This resource forecasting process will help you make sure resources are always properly utilized.
+For example, if you notice that you're going to have plenty of free resources three months from now, you can begin planning future projects so employees are not without work to do when they complete their current projects.

-If one of your teams is on an easy project and projected to become free sooner than you anticipated, you can make plans to move several team members onto a high-priority project instead.
+Or, if one of your teams is on an easy project and projected to become free sooner than you anticipated, you can make plans to move several team members onto a high-priority project instead.
 If you have more resources at your disposal than projects to complete, you can focus on acquiring new customers so you can put your resources to use.

 5. Reduces Unnecessary Downtime